chrisburnell/chrisburnell.com/README.md

 ## License

-The contents of this repository, unless otherwise specified, are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](LICENSE).
+The code and content of this repository, unless otherwise specified, are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](LICENSE).